-Makeup artist extraordinaire, Banke Meshida Lawal has been revealed as the cover star of the July issue of Tribe & Elan online magazine.
-Inside, the renowned MUA opens up on life as a celebrity makeup artist, marriage and competition in the beauty industry.
-Banke really bares it all in this interview.
+Makeup artist extraordinaire Banke Meshida Lawal has been revealed as the cover star of the July issue of Tribe & Elan online magazine.
+Inside, the renowned MUA opens up on life as a celebrity makeup artist, marriage, and competition in the beauty industry.
+Banke really bears it all in this interview.

-She is the CEO of leading make-Up brand – BMpro.
-The first Nigerian makeup artist to own a line of modern day makeup.
-A super woman of some sorts, Banke has successfully run a cosmetic makeup line, a training school, a beauty advisory, written columns for various magazines and presently floats an online magazine- BM/Pro covers.
+She is the CEO of the leading make-Up brand – BMpro.
+The first Nigerian makeup artist to own a line of modern-day makeup.
+A superwoman of some sorts, Banke has successfully run a cosmetic makeup line, a training school, a beauty advisory, written columns for various magazines, and presently floats an online magazine- BM/Pro covers.

 On how she has been able to keep her brand going with the exponential rise of competition in the beauty industry:

 “First of all, I started doing makeup as a hobby.
-I have always seen it as something I just find myself doing.
-We just put in a lot into what we do at BMPRO.
+I have always seen it as something I find myself doing.
+We just put a lot into what we do at BMPRO.
 We don’t see makeup as a service we are there to provide just on a day.
-So there is a build-up and a relationship we strike between us and our entire client and we nurture the relationships.
-I suppose we try to be innovative, like I said, we don’t just do makeup, we do makeup that they are confident wearing and of course they become the centre of attention at their events.
+So there is a build-up and a relationship we strike between our entire client and us, and we nurture the relationships.
+I suppose we try to be innovative; as I said, we don’t just do makeup; we do makeup that they are confident wearing, and of course, they become the center of attention at their events.
 Staying ahead has just been something that has come with the territory.”

 On how she has been able to keep her home while running a thriving business:

-“When you come from a background that understands you and understands the reason you do what you do, like I have, it is pretty straight forward.
-My family know that I actually love what I do; it makes me happy doing what I do.
-If I am a part of that unit and the people with me don’t want me to thrive then what is the point.
-So fortunately for me, have being blessed with a group of people that appreciate what I do and they are very happy to see me happy.
-Of course they are supportive and anywhere I am lacking, they pick it up and sort it out.”
+“When you come from a background that understands you and understands the reason you do what you do like I have, it is pretty straightforward.
+My family knows that I actually love what I do; it makes me happy doing what I do.
+If I am a part of that unit and the people with me don’t want me to thrive, then what is the point.
+Fortunately for me, I have been blessed with a group of people who appreciate what I do, and they are pleased to see me happy.
+Of course, they are supportive, and anywhere I am lacking, they pick it up and sort it out.”

-On the rumour that she’s not much of a team player in the beauty industry:
+On the rumor that she’s not much of a team player in the beauty industry:

-“I have always been sort of a recluse.
-It doesn’t mean that if am asked to be in a group or do something together…I mean I jump at it but I wouldn’t base my existence on that.
-I like to do things just because I want to do it.
-I don’t let what the next person is dictating influence what i am doing.
-I am a bit of a recluse to be honest but then I appreciate what I do (laughs)”
+“I have always been a recluse.
+It doesn’t mean that if I am asked to be in a group or do something together…I mean, I jump at it, but I wouldn’t base my existence on that.
+I like to do things just because I want to do them.
+I don’t let what the next person is dictating influence what I am doing.
+I am a bit of a recluse, to be honest, but then I appreciate what I do (laughs)”